ajbrookhouse/WSU_PlantBio_ML/README.md

 - [ ] Open miniconda in this folder, then type the command "conda env create -f theEnvironment.yml" without the quotes.
 This step may take a while, as many libraries need to be installed by miniconda.

-- [ ] Type conda activate plantTorch to activate the new environment you just created.
+- [ ] Type "conda activate plantTorch" to activate the new environment you just created.

 - [ ] Now you have everything installed except for the pytorch_connectomics package.
 To install this, type the following lines.